dlang/DIPs/DIPs/DIP1xxx-rn.md

 ## Abstract

-This document proposes the copy constructor semantics as an alternative to the design flaws and inherent limitations of the postblit.
+This document proposes copy constructor semantics as an alternative to the design flaws and inherent limitations of the postblit.

 ### Reference